dahnte/cs480/README.md

 Contains `inchworm.c` which is a simulated inchworm holding pen using the _ncurses_ library.
 Each worm runs on a POSIX thread and follows a set of rules to make sure these critters stay on the screen at all times.

 ### [Lab 6](https://github.com/dahnte/cs480/tree/main/lab6)
-Conatints `whackamole.c` which is whack-a-mole made in C using ncurses.
+Contains `whackamole.c`, a whack-a-mole clone made in C using ncurses.